alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 - “This proves exposure.”
 - “This proves derivation.”
 - “This proves they found the source-line.”
-- “This proves the collective erased it.”
+- “This proves the collective changed Source.”
+- “This proves Source was altered.”
+- “This proves Source was lost.”

 Unless the evidence supports the classification, the stronger form should not be used.